 I have not tested this recipe with other variations, but if you do, let us know how it turns out in the comments!
 I always love to hear how you're adapting these recipes and use those as ideas for future recipes as well!

-How to make Sourdough Discard Rolls
+How to Make Sourdough Discard Rolls

 There are two rises to make these Sourdough Discard Rolls, so you'll need some patience, but the steps to make the recipe are very easy!
+The full recipe with detailed directions is at the bottom of this post.

-Combine all ingredients in the bowl of a stand mixer and mix until a rough dough forms.
+- Step 1: Combine all ingredients in the bowl of a stand mixer and mix until a rough dough forms.

-Transfer the dough to a smooth work surface and knead until a smooth dough forms, about 3-4 minutes.
+- Step 2: Transfer the dough to a smooth work surface and knead until a smooth dough forms, about 3-4 minutes.
 The dough should be soft, smooth and not sticky.
 Place the dough in a large, oiled bowl and let rise for 90 minutes.

-Place in the baking pan.
+- Step 5: Place in the baking pan.
 Repeat until you have 15 rolls.
 Cover and let rise 1 hour.

-Brush the rolls with 2 Tablespoons of melted butter.
+- Step 6: Brush the rolls with 2 Tablespoons of melted butter.

-Sprinkle the rolls with flaky sea salt.
+- Step 7: Sprinkle the rolls with flaky sea salt.

-Bake until golden.
+- Step 8: Bake until golden.
 Remove the rolls from the oven and brush again with melted butter (optional) before serving.

 Expert Baking Tips